Norman Manea: Literary career

 In 1966, his literary debut took place in Povestea Vorbii (The Story of Speech), an avant-garde and influential magazine that appeared in the early years of cultural liberalization in communist Romania and was suppressed after six issues.
 Until he was forced into exile (1986) he published ten volumes of short fiction essays and novels.
 His work was an irritant to the authorities because of the implied and overt social-political criticism and he faced a lot of trouble with the censors and the official press.
 At the same time that sustained efforts were made by the cultural authorities to suppress his work, it had the support and praise of the country's most important literary critics.

-After the collapse of the Ceaușescu dictatorship, several of his books started to be published in Romania.
+After the Ceaușescu dictatorship collapsed, several of his books started to be published in Romania.
 The publication in a Romanian translation of his essay Happy Guilt, which first appeared in The New Republic, led to a nationalist outcry in Romania, which he in turn has analysed in depth in his essay "Blasphemy and Carnival".
-Echoes of this scandal can still be found in some articles of the current Romanian cultural press.
+Echoes of this scandal can still be found in some articles in the current Romanian cultural press.

-Meantime, in the United States and in European countries, Manea's writing was received with great acclaim.
-Over the past two decades he has been proposed as a candidate for the Nobel Prize for Literature by literary and academic personalities and institutions in the United States, Sweden, Romania, Italy and France.
+Meantime, in the United States and European countries, Manea's writing was received with great acclaim.
+Over the past two decades, he has been proposed as a candidate for the Nobel Prize for Literature by literary and academic personalities and institutions in the United States, Sweden, Romania, Italy and France.
 Important contemporary writers expressed admiration of the author's literary work and his moral stand before and after the collapse of communism: the Nobel laureates Heinrich Böll, Günter Grass, Octavio Paz, Orhan Pamuk, as well as Philip Roth, Claudio Magris, Antonio Tabucchi, E. M. Cioran, Antonio Muñoz Molina, Cynthia Ozick, Louis Begley and others.